arianaazarbal/model_spec_midtraining/README.md

 ### Agentic misalignment

 We added a new scenario `exfiltration` to the existing Agentic Misalignment evaluation, implemented in [Inspect AI](https://github.com/UKGovernmentBEIS/inspect_evals/tree/main/src/inspect_evals/agentic_misalignment).
 This can be run with `urgency_type: "replacement"`, and with or without goal conflicts in the original eval.
+To run without reasoning scratchpad, set `prod` to `true`.

 ```bash
 # without goal conflict